At a Glance

 - Our typical student-to-teacher ratio is 9:1.

-- Each grade has a classroom teacher and an assistant to support learning, except in 5th grade, which has two team-teachers.
+- Each grade has a classroom teacher and a shared assistant to support learning, except in 5th grade, which has two team-teachers.

 - Over $1,000,000 has been awarded in financial aid to an average of 22% of our families over the course of our history.